ocramz/ocramz.github.io/posts/2023-12-21-assignment-riemann-opt.markdown

 # Conclusions

 I was quite surprised this approach works so well, to be honest.
+It would be interesting to look at the convergence of the method wrt the distribution of edge weights $C$.

-Besides usual academic concerns of performance, convergence bounds etc., it would be interesting to generalize this approach and look at the actual connections with optimal transport: what if we have two histograms or *distributions* rather than the sets $U$ and $V$?
+Besides usual concerns of performance, convergence bounds etc., it would be also interesting to generalize this approach and look at the actual connections with optimal transport: what if we have two histograms or *distributions* rather than the sets $U$ and $V$?

 ## Code repo